AndrewLamWARC/react-state-demos/readme.md

 Client local react state can be handled with useState hook or setState in older class component.

 Client global state is state that needs to be shared amongst different components in the component tree.
-Client local state can become global if it is lifted up to a common parent and passed down to children either as direct props or through a context.
+Client local state can become global if it is lifted up to a common parent and passed down to other children either as direct props or through a context.

-Server state also called remote state.
+Server state is also called remote state.
 This was previously lumped together with client global state and handled using all purpose state management libraries but newer libraries like react-query, SWR, RTK query has been released to specificaly manage server state.
-Look up Tanner Linsley's youtube videos, the author of react-query, to understand the need to differentiate between client and server state.
+Look up Tanner Linsley's, the author of react-query, youtube videos to understand the need to differentiate between client and server state.

 Most older state management libraries manage client global state and it was the dev's responsibility to ensure that state stays consistent with server state.
-The improvement in DX is worth it using these newer state management libraries if the app's requirement persists state remotely - this is the usual case for most medium to large scale apps.
+The improvement in DX is worth it using these newer state management libraries if the app's requirement is to persist some state remotely - this is the usual case for most medium to large scale apps.

 ## My Wish list